zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/_index.md

 - **Min interval:** Sets a minimum limit for the automatically calculated interval, which is typically the minimum scrape interval.
   If a data point is saved every 15 seconds, you don't benefit from having an interval lower than that.
   You can also set this to a higher minimum than the scrape interval to retrieve queries that are more coarse-grained and well-functioning.

+  {{% admonition type="note" %}}
+  The **Min interval** corresponds to the min step in Prometheus.
+Changing the Prometheus interval can change the start and end of the query range because Prometheus aligns the range to the interval.
+Refer to [Min step](https://grafana.com/docs/grafana/latest/datasources/prometheus/query-editor/#min-step) for more details.
+  {{% /admonition %}}

 - **Interval:** Sets a time span that you can use when aggregating or grouping data points by time.

   Grafana automatically calculates an appropriate interval that you can use as a variable in templated queries.